 For baguettes, depending on their size, three to five cuts are enough.
 It’s best to do with a sharp razor, but if you don’t have one, you can use a sharp knife or even a sharp scissor to make the cuts.

-On this recipe’s video, I score my baguettes with a scissor.
+On the video, I score my baguettes with a scissor.
+It might not give you beautiful baguettes, but it can be done.

 - Never use a glass bakeware for this recipe!
 For both the baguettes and water, use a metal baking sheet.
 Glass may explode when making a recipe with too much steam or too high temperatures.